equinor/radix-platform/public-site/site/docs/topic-sla/index.md

 **Uptime:** "Best-effort", but no guarantee uptime.
 Planned maintenance is announced as early as possible.

-**In Playground cluster - hosted applications might be lost during maintenance, upgrades or migrations.**
+**In Playground cluster - hosted applications may need to be re-registered after maintenance, upgrades or migrations.**